openedx/edx-documentation/en_us/shared/exercises_tools/calculator.rst

 Overview
 **********

-The edX calculator is a built-in tool that learners can use to perform simple and complex calculations.
+Learners can use the edX calculator tool to perform simple and complex calculations.
 Learners can enter input including numbers, operators, Greek letters, affixes, trigonometric functions, and more.